tobega/tailspin-v0/README.md

 pattern-matching determining which template to apply.
 Output is generally specified as literals with interpolation of values.
 For more info see the [language reference documentation](TailspinReference.md)

-Example programs where I developed a tentative syntax are the [.tt files here](https://github.com/tobega/aoc2018) where the problems are taken from https://adventofcode.com/2018 and the numbers in the filename match the day.
-These programs cannot yet be run, this project is creating an interpreter in java to verify that the syntax is sane and runnable.
+This project is creating an interpreter in java to verify that the syntax is sane and runnable.
-What can be run (except perhaps the latest one) are the programs in the [samples folder](https://github.com/tobega/tailspin-v0/tree/master/samples).
+Small code samples can be found in the [samples folder](https://github.com/tobega/tailspin-v0/tree/master/samples).
 Development is driven by code snippets in the [test/tailspin/samples folder](https://github.com/tobega/tailspin-v0/tree/master/test/tailspin/samples).

+Larger example programs where I developed a tentative syntax are the [.tt files here](https://github.com/tobega/aoc2018) where the problems are taken from https://adventofcode.com/2018 and the numbers in the filename match the day.
+These have now all been reworked to be runnable.

+Examples can also be found at [Rosetta code](http://www.rosettacode.org/wiki/Category:Tailspin)

 ## To run a tailspin program
 Sorry, no easy way at the moment.
 Clone this repo, compile the sources (I use intellij), set the compiled .class files on your